AlternativeNetizen/Kermnet/README.md

 2.those central servers exist within countries therefor governments impose regulations over any services over the internet

-3.Bad actors/authorities try to restrict your actions on the internet, disallowing any form of free speach or rights you have
+3.Bad actors/authorities try to restrict your actions on the internet, disallowing any form of free speech or rights you have

 **What is Kermnet exactly?**